I am a Christian author writing about the intersection of faith and doubt, where hope in something bigger takes root.

 But I'm a fast learner.
 It only took me a year to write and release the third book in the series, Washed By The Water.
 It came out in January 2024.

 When I’m not writing, I have a day job as the features editor at WORLD News Group.
 It’s a national Christian media outlet that practices biblically objective journalism.
 I’m blessed to work on long-form story projects for our biweekly magazine and our daily podcast.

-I’m also married, and my husband and I have an 8-year-old daughter.
-If you’re connecting her age with the big gap in my writing, you’re quite insightful.
-Writing while parenting a tiny human is a challenge.
+I’m also married, and my husband and I have a 10-year-old daughter.
+If you’re connecting her age with the big gap in my early writing, you’re quite insightful.
+Writing while parenting a small human is a challenge.
 We’re also involved in our church, where we serve as life group leaders.
 I’m president of the board at my daughter’s school, and I lead our local American Heritage Girls troop.